 |sporadic hyperfunctional thyroid adenomas||thyroid stimulating hormone receptor, TSHR||gain-of-function mutation, somatic inheritance|

 |sporadic Leydig cell tumors||luteinizing hormone/choriogonadotropin receptor, LHCGR||gain-of-function mutation, somatic inheritance|

 RXRs: The RXRs represent a class of receptors that bind the retinoid 9-cis-retinoic acid.
 There are three isotypes of the RXRs: RXRα, RXRβ, and RXRγ and each isotype is composed of several isoforms.
 The RXRs serve as obligatory heterodimeric partners for numerous members of the nuclear receptor family including those discussed below (PPARs, LXRs, and FXRs).
-In the absence of a heterodimeric binding partner the RXRs are bound to hormone response elements (HREs) in DNA and are complexed with co-repressor proteins that include a histone deacetylase (HDAC) and silencing mediator of retinoid and thyroid hormone receptor (SMRT) or nuclear receptor corepressor 1 (NCoR).
+In the absence of a heterodimeric binding partner the RXRs are bound to hormone response elements (HREs) in DNA and are complexed with co-repressor proteins (see below for details) that include histone deacetylases (HDACs) and nuclear receptor corepressor 1 (NCoR1), or silencing mediator of retinoid and thyroid hormone receptor (SMRT; also called NCoR2).

 RXRα is widely expressed with highest levels liver, kidney, spleen, placenta, and skin.
 The critical role for RXRα in development is demonstrated by the fact that null mice are embryonic lethals.
 RXRβ is important for spermatogenesis and RXRγ has a restricted expression in the brain and muscle.

 PPARs: The PPAR family is composed of three family members: PPARα, PPARβ/δ, and PPARγ.
 Each of these receptors forms a heterodimer with the RXRs.
 For more detailed information on the PPARs visit the PPAR page.